AmirJahan/Obj-C_OOP/README.md

-This morning we talked a little further about OOP.
-Here are some of the prminent topics from this morning:
+This lesson covers OOP.
+Here are some of the prminent topics:

     01-isKindOfClass: